BarstanFilip/BarstanFilip/README.md

 ## Hi there 👋
-I’m interested in artificial intelligence and machine learning, with a focus on computer vision and object detection.
+My name is Filip, and I'm an graduated computer scientist interested in artifficial intelligence, machine learning and object detection.
 <!--
 **BarstanFilip/BarstanFilip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.